 Ribbon reef – a long, narrow, somewhat winding reef, usually associated with an atoll lagoon.

-Atoll reef – a more or less circular or continuous barrier reef extending all the way around a lagoon without a central island; see atoll.
+Atoll reef – a more or less circular or continuous barrier reef extending all the way around a lagoon without a central island; see

 Table reef – an isolated reef, approaching an atoll type, but without a lagoon